martynasjocius/tmux-timer/README.md

-# Visual Tmux Timer
+# tmux-timer

-A simple visual timer for tmux.
+A small visual timer plugin for tmux.

-It adds a colored progress bar to the status line and makes it easy to start, pause, stop, and reset a timer.
+It adds a colored progress bar to the status line and lets you see and control the timer from any pane, window, or session.

+Useful for Pomodoro sessions, focused coding blocks, or custom work/break routines.

 ## Features